dessalines/thumb-key/README.md

 Physical keyboards, with the full-size _QWERTY_ layout, **were not designed for use on small devices like phones**; they were designed specifically for 10 fingers resting on a keybed, sitting on a secure surface.

-Phones must be held with the fore-fingers and palm, leaving only your thumbs free to perform key-presses.
+Phones must be held with the fore-fingers and palm, leaving only 2 thumbs (as opposed to 10 fingers) free to perform key-presses.

-As texting came into being, early phones tried two approaches: the first was to add letters to the 12-key numeric layout.
-Since multiple taps were slow, it was assisted by [T9 predictive text](<https://en.m.wikipedia.org/wiki/T9_(predictive_text)>).
-The second was to use a full-hand layout with the familiar _QWERTY_ layout from the 1800s, with even more advanced word prediction becoming necessary, as phones moved from physical buttons to soft-keyboards, and two-thumb input on soft-keyboards could not avoid the hunt-and-peck problem.
+As texting came into being, word prediction came to be seen as the only solution to slow input.
+On phones that used the 12-key numeric layout, [T9 predictive text](<https://en.m.wikipedia.org/wiki/T9_(predictive_text)>) was used.
+Other phones used the full-hand layout with the familiar _QWERTY_ layout from the 1800s.

 #### When keyboards became Keyloggers

+As phones moved from physical buttons to soft-keyboards, key sizes became smaller and taps more imprecise, with better predictive technology picking up the slack.
+These solutions still could not avoid the hunt-and-peck problem.

-Both Apple and Google decided to continue the strategy of putting full-size keyboard layouts on their smartphones, supplemented with word-prediction into their keyboard apps.
-In order to better this technology, these companies began submitting and aggregating all their user's key-taps to their servers, violating user's privacy in the process.
-[Known as Keyloggers](https://usa.kaspersky.com/resource-center/definitions/keylogger) on desktop computers, these became normalized and seen as a necessity on smartphones.
+Smartphone companies like Apple and Google, in an attempt to better their word prediction algorithms, began submitting and aggregating all their user's key-taps to their servers, violating user's privacy in the process.
+[Known as Keyloggers](https://usa.kaspersky.com/resource-center/definitions/keylogger) on desktop computers, and seen as universally malicious programs, these apps unfortunately became normalized, and seen as a necessity on smartphones.

-As of today, smartphone keyboards are in such a terrible state of privacy, that there aren't many keyboards left that can guarantee not to be logging all of your keystrokes.
+As of today, smartphone keyboards are in such a terrible state of privacy, that there aren't many keyboards left that can guarantee **not to be logging all of your keystrokes.**

 #### MessageEase

-One company named Exideas created a keyboard app called [MessageEase](https://www.exideas.com/ME/), which relies on the original large 9-key grid of old phones, and manages to acheive comparable typing speeds to other keyboards, without relying on submitted word-prediction.
+One company named Exideas created a keyboard app called [MessageEase](https://www.exideas.com/ME/), which relied on the original large 9-key grid of old phones, and managed to acheive comparable typing speeds to other keyboards, without relying on submitted word-prediction.

 [Much research went into MessageEase's design](https://www.exideas.com/ME/ICMI2003Paper.pdf), and its and many of its users can do > 50 words per minute.